VIOLINIST Nicola Benedetti has kicked off the 21st Celtic Connections music festival in Glasgow with her debut appearance at the event.

 She performed alongside Gaelic songstress Julie Fowlis and a host of other leading traditional musicians from Scotland and overseas at the Glasgow Royal Concert Hall.

 Before performing, she admitted to the 2000-strong audience that she had a dose of stage fright beforehand.

 She said: “I don’t think I’ve ever been so nervous in my entire life.
 I was standing backstage a minute ago saying ‘I can’t do it, I can’t do it.’

-However Benedetti wowed the first night crowd with her performance, had them clapping along with her playing and even raised a few laughs by wisecracking with musicians Aly Bain & Phil Cunningham.
+However Benedetti wowed the 2000-strong audience with her performance, had them clapping along with her playing and even raised a few laughs by wisecracking with musicians Aly Bain & Phil Cunningham.
 She left the stage to a standing ovation.

 The show, the first of more than 300 at the event, was a complete sell-out in advance, with organisers saying the violinist’s presence on the bill had been expected to attract a whole new audience to the festival.

-The gala curtain-raiser - which featured a string of international performers, including special guests from Malawi and Quebec - was staged ahead a string of shows expected to attract full houses over the next two and half weeks.
+The gala curtain-raiser was stage ahead a string of shows expected to attract full houses over the next two and half weeks.